Ghost or something on a visit to Fort Christmas

 In the picture was a quaint little front porch of one of the houses with a glass window and a rocking chair.

-The problem was in the photo the rocking chair was empty.
+The problem with the photo: The rocking chair was empty.
 However in the window reflection of the rocking chair---the chair is occupied!

 I enlarged the photo to full capacity.
 And indeed in the reflection is the chair and the shrubbery ....and what appears to be the back of the head of the chairs occupant.